Frequently asked questions

 "?" indicates the sensor is not delivering data and TubeWitch is trying to reconnect.

-"X" indicates TubeWitch timed out for that sensor and turned off the radio to save battery.
+"X" indicates TubeWitch timed out for that sensor and stopped searching to save battery.
 Default timeout is 15 minutes.

 Where do I set the pressure targets for my TyreWiz sensors?